Cord of Three Strands Ceremony - "God's Knot"

 Option: (a longer version) Ecclesiastes 4:9-12 reads, "Two are better than one, because they have a good return for their work: If one falls down, his friend can help him up.
 But pity the man who falls and has no one to help him up!
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken."

-Today, _________ and _________ have been woven together by God as ONE in marriage!
+Today, bride and groom have been woven together by God as ONE in marriage!
 One man, one woman, and God.
 It was God who taught us to love.
 By keeping Him at the center of your marriage, His love will continue to bind you together as one throughout your marriage.